 2. Invest in warm clothes

 No, seriously.
 No cheap short cuts here if you want to save your precious life and not end up frost-bitten and dead on the side of a dark street.
-If you need some help on the same, about one half of you can refer to my earlier post here: 6 ways to dress like a German Girl in Winter
+You cannot go through surviving the German winter without jackets for every temperature range.
+I’m a big fan of clothes from Urban Outfitters.

 3. Eat a lot of Kuchen